s1mpl3x-sec/s1mpl3x-sec.github.io/_posts/2023-04-14-SteelMountain.md

 We used the PowerUp.ps1 tool to enumerate potential privilege escalation vectors within the machine.
 At the end of the script, we should add "Invoke-AllChecks" to perform the scan.

-The GitHub repository to download the tool is:[Github](https://github.com/PowerShellMafia/PowerSploit/blob/master/Privesc/PowerUp.ps1)
+The GitHub repository to download the tool is: [Github](https://github.com/PowerShellMafia/PowerSploit/blob/master/Privesc/PowerUp.ps1)

 We executed the script from our local machine using the Invoke-Expression tool, which means that the script was not downloaded or stored on the victim's machine.